glwagner/SwimLessons.jl/README.md

 In this tutorial we also make extensive use of one of Julia's most powerful plotting libraries, [Makie](https://docs.makie.org/v0.21/).

-## A first example (it's supposed to impress you): two-dimensional turbulence
+## A teaser example: two-dimensional turbulence

 ```julia
 using Oceananigans